tc39/proposal-record-tuple/Deep-Spread.md

 The additional syntax below can be introduced as a follow up proposal.

-# Deep Spread for Records
+# Deep property definitions for Records

 Currently, only spread syntax can be used to manipulate records, via creating a new record with the same properties as the old record, overwriting with the properties specified in the new record literal.

 If deep path updates are required (updating a value nested deeply inside a record), then the syntax is cumbersome, because a spread is needed at each level of nesting.
-As a way to solve this problem, a deep path spread syntax can be introduced for records, which allows the user to "copy" records and update deeply nested properties within them without cumbersome syntax.
+As a way to solve this problem, a deep path property definition syntax can be introduced for records, which allows the user to "copy" records and update deeply nested properties within them without cumbersome syntax.

-These examples demonstrate a possible syntax for deep spreads on records.
+These examples demonstrate a possible syntax for deep property definitions on records.

 ```js
 const one = #{